jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

-its architecture, TrickBot has had several capabilities: In addition to credential stealing, it could be either operating as a backdoor, having network spreading abilities, utilizing email harvesting features, or anyall of the above.
+its architecture, TrickBot has had several capabilities: In addition to credential stealing, it could be either operating as a backdoor, having network spreading abilities, utilizing email harvesting features, or any/all of the above.
 In some cases, TrickBot has delivered a ransomware\-like screen lock option meant to steal system passwords. is a modular banking trojan active in the past few years, mainly targeting businesses in the U.S. and the UK.
 It primarily targets the financial industry, aiming to attack banks, credit card companies, and e\-commerce properties.
 IcedID is distributed mostly as a secondary payload of Emotet, another highly active banking trojan.
 Once executed, it has worm\-like abilities that allow it to propagate to additional machines on a network and leverages simple evasion techniques that include only operating after the machine restarts.
-IcedID manipulates the victims browsers to display a correct URL address with a valid SSL in banking websites, while actually redirecting the traffic to a fake website where it aims to steal credentials.
+IcedID manipulates the victims’ browsers to display a correct URL address with a valid SSL in banking websites, while actually redirecting the traffic to a fake website where it aims to steal credentials.